LuDanielPoyu/Volkswagen-IT-Engineer/README.md

 ---

 ### P2 — Purchase Confirmation RPA
-**Problem:**  Manual CRM purchase confirmations process were error-prone and time-consuming because it requires manual entry.
+**Problem:**  Manual CRM purchase confirmations process was error-prone and time-consuming because it requires manual entry.

 **Solution:** Built a Power Automate workflow (automated bot) with **approvals, logging, and alerts**; integrated Outlook and Teams for status visibility and notifications.